Radioactive Waste Management

 In the case of nuclear reactors, about 99% of the radioactivity is associated with the fuel.
 Apart from any surface contamination of plant, the remaining radioactivity comes from 'activation products' such as steel components which have long been exposed to neutron irradiation.
 Their atoms are changed into different isotopes such as iron-55, cobalt-60, nickel-63 and carbon-14.
 The first two are highly radioactive, emitting gamma rays, but with correspondingly short half-lives so that after 50 years from final shutdown their hazard is much diminished.
 Some caesium-137 may also be in decommissioning wastes.

-Some scrap material from decommissioning may be recycled, but for uses outside the industry very low clearance levels are applied, so most is buried.
+Some scrap material from decommissioning may be recycled, but for uses outside the industry very low clearance levels are applied, so most is buried and some is recycled within the industry.

 Generally, short-lived intermediate-level wastes (mainly from decommissioning reactors) are buried, while long-lived intermediate-level wastes (from fuel reprocessing) will be disposed of deep underground.
 Low-level wastes are disposed of in shallow burial sites.